THOMASELOVE/432-classes-2024/projectA/plans.md

 ## Plans Under Review

-These are plans that have been submitted to Canvas, that Dr. Love is reviewing, as quickly as he can.
+These are plans that have been submitted to Canvas and that Dr. Love is reviewing as quickly as he can.

 .. | Investigator(s) | Title (bold means Dr. Love changed the title) | Data | dim
 :--: | :-----------------: | :--------------------------------------------------------- | :------------: | :---: